helping patients develop and maintain a healthy lifestyle

 - Bring your insurance card and a photo ID.

-what will be done at this initial visit?
+what will be done at the initial visit?

 Because your initial visit will include a nutritional assessment the visit will be at least one hour.
 You may have to wait slightly longer if you did not fill out the history form previously.

 After discussion, your child will be seen by the dietitian.
 Meal and exercise plans will be made for your child.
-You will then be scheduled for a follow up appointment.
-These appointments will last about 30 minutes.
+You will then be scheduled for a follow-up appointment.
+These appointments are about 30 minutes.